hellmarbecker/blog/_drafts/2024-09-27-druid-data-cookbook-deconstructing-nested-json-objects.markdown

 In the next step, let's feed these values back into `JSON_VALUE`.

 (This will really only work with Druid 30 or better.
-In earler versions, `JSON_PATH` required a string literal as its second element, limiting its flexibility.)
+In earlier versions, `JSON_PATHS` required a string literal as its second element, limiting its flexibility.)

 ## Some query examples